Are you planning your trip to India and need to apply for an Indian Visa?

-If you review and confirm the information and click “Verified and Continue” button and later realise for any information to be incorrect, you’ll need to fill a new form as you won’t be allowed to modify it later.
+If you review and confirm the information and click the “Verified and Continue” button and later realise for any information to be incorrect, you’ll need to fill out a new form as you won’t be allowed to modify it later.

 Once you’re happy with all the information, click “Verified and Continue” to move to the payment step.